 As I continue to ask God what my unique purpose is, He continually points me back towards a life of obedience.
 So often in the Stewardship space, we encourage proper planning.
 Planning is both Biblical and a wise principle to live by, but planning doesn’t always result in Purpose.
 In fact, Proverbs 16:9 says, “We can make our plans, but the LORD determines our steps.”

 To truly find purpose, we must first start with our place in God’s plan.
 We are children of God, loved and known by our creator.
 When we start by embracing this fact, we can then ask God how He’d like to use us within His plans.
 Jesus tells us in John 10:10 that he came to give us “Life and life to its fullest”, but a full life is rarely easy or comfortable.
 It generally requires hard work, sacrifice, and understanding our skills and weaknesses.
 For those who I have seen do this well, they generally take advantage of resources like books, podcasts, workshops, or talking to a counselor.
 One easy first step would be to listen to Willow’s RELATE podcast where you can learn how to relate better to yourself, others, and God.
-If you are interested in connecting with a local Christian therapist, you can also reach out to a Willow Response Pastor for a free referral.
+If you are interested in connecting with a local Christian therapist, you can also reach out to a [email protected].